 We know a lot about male athletes and plenty about women – but we need to know and understand a lot more.

 Our data shows that more than half of female elite level athletes report that they feel their menstrual cycle affects their exercise training and performance (1).

 But a lack of research on the menstrual cycle means that we don’t really know why.

-There is already a lot that women can do to work with their cycle instead of against it3.
-In this article published in Sports Medicine Australia’s Sport Health Journal, Orreco’s Georgie Bruinvels explains some of the issues that hinder research and what can be done about it to help female athletes everywhere.
+There is already a lot that women can do to work with their cycle instead of against it.
+In a recent article published in Sports Medicine Australia’s Sport Health Journal (see pages 28-31) Orreco’s Georgie Bruinvels explains some of the issues that hinder research and what can be done about it to help female athletes everywhere.